paladin-t/b8.plugins/README.md

 ### Interrupting

 Unlike regular disks, plugins run in the same thread with the graphics shell.
 So you were in charge of ensuring a plugin runs and terminates normally, as a plugin developer.
-Besides, press the Pause/Break key to interrupt the execution whenever developing or using a plugin; click the close button on the BASIC8 window or Alt+F4 for the same affect, even from an unexpected infinity loop.
+Besides, press the Pause/Break key to interrupt the execution whenever developing or using a plugin; click the close button on the BASIC8 window or Alt+F4 for the same affect, even from an unexpected infinite loop.

 ## Development